skaut/shared-drive-mover/README.md

 $ clasp push
 ```

-In the online project and deploy it as a Web App.
+Deploy the online project as a Web App.
 This should give you an URL to run the project.